JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-rule-updater.markdown

 Above error page is just example of [custom error page](https://learn.microsoft.com/en-us/azure/application-gateway/custom-error#supported-response-codes).
-You should design your own custom 403 page so that it provides relevant information to the user including how to contact Customer Support.
+You should design your own custom 403 page so that it provides relevant information to the user including how to contact customer support, relevant contact details etc.

-In the above test, internal users were able to use the application even if other rule blocks the traffic.

 You can customize error pages by the response code:

 {% include imageEmbed.html width="80%" height="80%" link="/assets/posts/2024/04/01/appgw-and-rule-updater/customerrorpages.png" %}

+In the above `RuleAllowCorporateIPs` test, internal users were able to use the application even if later rule blocks the traffic.

+---

 Next, let's see what happens if I have more usage than allowed by the `RuleRateLimit`:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-rule-updater/appgw-ratelimit.gif" %}

-Above means that the rate limit is always on safety mechanism and it will block traffic if needed.
+Rate limiting is good safety mechanism which blocks traffic if needed.

 ---

+For the `RuleGeoDeny` rule we'll use slightly different approach since it's not enabled all the time.
+We can enable it if we notice that we're under attack.
-If we're under attack, we can enable the `RuleGeoDeny` rule to block traffic from countries that are not in the _allowed country list_.
+It will block traffic coming from countries that are not in the _allowed country list_.

-This we can do either manually or by using automation.
+You can enable or disable this rule either directly from the Azure Portal or by using automation.

 Here is the script that can be used to enable or disable the `RuleGeoDeny` rule: